 In a number of cases it might be worth considering an appointment with a practice nurse rather than a doctor.
 Practice nurses are qualified to deal with many ailments and you may be seen more quickly.

 Please note the following languages are spoken in the practice:

-English, Hindi, Urdu, Punjabi and Chinese,
+English, Hindi, Urdu, Punjabi, Chinese(Mandarin) and Turkish.

 If you cannot attend an appointment for any reason please inform us at least an hour before your booked appointment, or reply 'CANCEL' to your appointment reminder text in order for us to give the slot to someone else.
 Please not we have a strict policy about DNA (missed appointments).
 Please read this important information

 Whilst we encourage our patients to come to the surgery, where we have the proper equipment and facilities available, we do appreciate this is not always possible.
 In this respect, if you do need a home visit, you can help us by calling reception before 10:00.

 You may only request a home visit if you are housebound or are too ill to visit the practice.
 Your GP will only visit you at home if they think that your medical condition requires it and will also decide how urgently a visit is needed.
 Please bear this in mind and be prepared to provide suitable details to enable the doctor to schedule house calls

 You can also be visited at home by a community nurse if you are referred by your GP.
 You should also be visited at home by a health visitor if you have recently had a baby or if you are newly registered with a GP and have a child under five years.

 Higham Hill Medical Centre is a training practice and has medical students and trainee doctors working at the practice.

 You do not require a doctor's sickness certificate for any illness lasting seven days or less.
 Your employer may however require you to complete a self-certification form (SC2) which is available from your employer or on the HMRC website.